 There is no calculus on the standardized tests for the health professions.
 It is most important for students to have strong college algebra skills to perform well in their science courses and on the required standardized tests.

 As with all professional school prerequisite courses, we strongly encourage students to research the requirements at each school to which they hope to apply in order to make sure that all requirements have been satisfied according to each program's individual policies.

 No. As part of your major, you are required to take BME 33, 34, 44, and 45.
 The BME department, in conjunction with the Biology department and the Health Professions Advising Office determined that BME 33 and BME 44 will cover these topics.

 Volunteering, internships, paid employment, research, and lab work can all contribute to your informed motivation for becoming a healthcare professional.
 Shadowing can be beneficial but is very difficult to obtain due to liability issues.
 Other clinical experiences that bring you in direct contact with patient populations is also very beneficial.
 No matter what type of clinical experience you obtain, you should strive to engage with physicians and other providers in conversation, when appropriate.
 These conversations can lead to meaningful relationships and offer insights into your intended profession that you may not otherwise gain.
-The link to experiential preparation on our website provides more detail, as does our Canvas course, where we have a module on this topic specifically.
+Our Canvas course has a module on this topic specifically.
 Also, consider the AAMC competencies to think more fully about what medical schools are looking for in their candidates.

 Disciplinary or Institutional Action